bebopjmm/starfinder-campaigns/deadSuns/Team/renlih.md

 ### Operative (Detective)

-- **Operative Edge**: +1 insight bonus to initiative and skill checks
+- **Operative Edge (+1)**: insight bonus to initiative and skill checks
 - **Trick Attack (+1d4)**: As a full action, you can move up to your speed.
 Whether or not you moved, you can then make an attack with a melee weapon with the operative special property or with any small arm.
 Just before making your attack, attempt a Bluff, Intimidate, or Stealth check with a DC equal to 20 + your target’s CR.
 If you succeed at the check, you deal additional damage and the target is flat-footed.
 You can’t use this ability with a weapon that has the unwieldy special property or that requires a full action to make a single attack.
-	- You can attempt a Sense Motive check with a +4 bonus to make a trick attack by reading your foe.
+	- Renlih can attempt a Sense Motive check with a +4 bonus to make a trick attack by reading your foe.
 - **Specialization Skills (Skill Focus,Free Skill Rank)**: Culture, Sense Motive
-  - Renlih can attempt a Sense Motive check with a +4 bonus to make a trick attack by reading their foe.
 - **Evasion**: If Renlih succeeds at a Reflex save against an effect that normally has a partial effect on a successful save, he instead suffers no effect.
 He gains this benefit only when unencumbered and wearing light armor or no armor, and he loses the benefit when he is helpless or otherwise unable to move.
 - **Operative Exploits**
   - **Inoculation(+1)**: Renlih trained to resist various chemical and biological weapons, toxins, and pathogens he come across in the course of his missions.
 He add your operative’s edge bonus to Fortitude saves against poison and disease.